areebahassan01/Requirements-Engineering-Tool/README.md

 Inception
 This phase involves gathering information about the problem requirements, project constraints, and major features and functions required.
 Elicitation
-This phase involves gathering information about usage scenarios that the system must support.
+This phase involves gathering information about usage scenarios.
 Elaboration
 This phase involves breaking down the requirements into different types like scenario-based, activity-based, class-based, and behavioral elements.
 Specification